amino/amino-gateway/README.md

-    --stickyQuery <name>                    name of a GET variable to base sticky sessions on --stickyIp                              enable sticky sessions based on remote IP address --stickyCookie <cookie name>            name of a cookie to base sticky sessions on
+    --stickyQuery <name>                    name of a GET variable to base sticky sessions on --stickyIp                              enable sticky sessions based on remote IP address --stickyCookie <cookie name>            name of a cookie to base sticky sessions on --setuid <uid|username>                 (POSIX, requires root) run under this uid (or username) --setgid <gid|groupname>                (POSIX, requires root) run under this gid (or groupname) --maintMode                             start in maintenance mode. (alternatively send SIGUSR2 to toggle maintenance mode)
+    --maintPage <path>                      path to an html file to be served when maintenance mode is enabled --maintIps <ips>                        comma-separated list of IP addresses able to bypass maintenance mode

 ```